Places to visit in Nicosia

 There are a few hotels and plenty of small boutique hotels and apartments near the charming centre of the town to choose from.
 Most apartments offer accommodation for a minimum of four guests and can be surprisingly good value for money.

-All Hotels & Airbnbs at the lowest Price available online!
+All Hotels & Vacation Rentals at the lowest Price available online!

 Search and find the best flight deals online Compare airfares from 728 airlines and hundreds of travel sites.